-Tom Willmott from Watford is currently working towards a PhD at Tommy’s Research Centre in Manchester.
-He specialises in a novel area of pregnancy research known as ‘maternal microbiology’ and is currently focusing on the oral microbiome.
-Put simply, he’s investigating the bacteria present in a pregnant woman’s mouth and the relationship it has with pregnancy health.
+Tom Willmott from Watford is currently working towards a PhD at our Maternal and Fetal Health Research Centre, specialising in a new area of study known as ‘maternal microbiology’.
+His focus is the oral microbiome - put simply, he’s investigating the bacteria present in a pregnant woman’s mouth and the relationship it has with pregnancy health.

 How did you get into pregnancy research?